RexHansen6/DNAForge/README.md

 It lets users build and manage a personal DNA lab through contract interactions.
 The app supports composing sequences, mutating them, fusing them, editing them, deleting them, and resetting the lab state.

 Repository: [https://github.com/RexHansen6/DNAForge.git](https://github.com/RexHansen6/DNAForge.git)

+## Overview

+DNAForge combines a Next.js interface with onchain interactions on Base mainnet.

+The project is designed as a focused DNA composition experience where the core actions are handled through connected wallet transactions.

+The interface is built with the Next.js App Router and TypeScript, while blockchain connectivity is handled with Wagmi and Viem.